 • Languages: English, German

-• Insurance accepted: BCBS, Curative, United Healthcare, and Medicare (traditional Medicare and Medicare Advantage plans from BCBS and United Healthcare)
+• Insurance accepted: Aetna, BCBS, Curative, United Healthcare, and Medicare (traditional Medicare and Medicare Advantage plans from Aetna, BCBS, and United Healthcare)

 What trauma is